Osigelialex/Automated-Code-Grader-Backend/README.md

-# CheckMate
+# CheckMater

-CheckMate is an advanced automated grading system for the assessment of programming assignments.
+CheckMater is an advanced automated grading system for the assessment of programming assignments.
 It combines automated test case evaluation with LLM-powered feedback to provide a comprehensive and efficient grading solution for programming courses.

 ## Key Features